shubhaga1/SystemDesign/ImpConcepts/SearchTechniques.md

 TF-IDF provides a quantitative measure of term importance, enabling effective search and analysis of textual data.

 ---

-Feel free to explore the [GitHub repository](https://github.com) for detailed code examples and implementations of TF-IDF in different programming languages.
 Remember, TF-IDF is just one of the many techniques used in information retrieval and text analysis, and its effectiveness can vary depending on the specific task and domain.